-If you or a loved one has been injured as a passenger on a motorcycle, it is important that you choose an attorney with the experience to explore all possible sources of compensation.
+If you or a loved one has been injured as a passenger on a motorcycle in the Cincinnati area, it is important that you choose an attorney with the experience to explore all possible sources of compensation.
 The driver of another vehicle may be to blame.
 The driver of the motorcycle that the passenger was riding may also be to blame.
 In some cases, there may be other parties who hold fault for the motorcycle accident as well.
-At Rittgers Rittgers & Nakajima, our Cincinnati attorneys understand how to determine who holds fault and to analyze all relevant insurance policies in cases involving motorcycle passenger injuries.
-With more than 200 combined years of experience, they know how to make certain every base is covered to get you the compensation you deserve.
-Our firm has secured multiple multimillion-dollar settlements for people like you.
+At Rittgers Rittgers & Nakajima, our Cincinnati attorneys understand how to determine who holds fault and analyze all relevant insurance policies in cases involving motorcycle passenger injuries.
+With more than 200 combined years of experience, they know how to make certain that every base is covered to get you the compensation you deserve.
+They have secured multiple multimillion-dollar settlements for people like you.

-Passengers are often hesitant to file a personal injury claim against the driver of the motorcycle, because the driver may be a friend or family member.
+Passengers are often hesitant to file personal injury claims against drivers of motorcycles because the driver is often a friend or family member.
 It is important to understand that these claims are not designed to take any money out of the driver’s pocket or to do any damage to the driver, who may have been injured as well.
 The driver purchased insurance for a reason.
 This is the reason.

-The action we take is actually against the driver’s insurance company.
-We simply want to make certain that the insurance company provides all of the compensation to which you are entitled.
+The action our lawyers take is actually against the driver’s insurance company.
+They simply want to make certain that the insurance company provides all the compensation to which you are entitled.
 Do not expect the insurance company to voluntarily pay you all you deserve.
 These businesses thrive by minimizing compensation, and your case is no exception.
-Our lawyers are here to force the insurance company to fulfill its obligations.
+Our attorneys are here to force the insurance company to fulfill its obligations.

 When The Road Itself Causes A Motorcycle Crash

-For more than 30 years at Rittgers Rittgers & Nakajima, our Cincinnati attorneys have been holding negligent drivers accountable for motorcycle accidents.
-The millions of dollars in compensation we have recovered for people like you is proof of our ability to find opportunities in even the most challenging personal injury cases.
-We can help.
+For more than 30 years Rittgers Rittgers & Nakajima attorneys have been holding negligent drivers and other parties accountable for motorcycle accidents.
+The millions of dollars in compensation that they have recovered for people like you is proof of their ability to find opportunities in even the most challenging personal injury cases.
+Our team can help.

 Some of the road hazards that cause motorcycle accidents are the result of other vehicles.
 A common scenario is a semi truck that suffers a blowout, sending shredded tire treads into the path of a motorcyclist.
 Even if the motorcyclist manages to avoid collision with the semi-truck tires, he or she may be forced to lay the bike down to do so.

-Other road hazards are related to road construction.
-Perhaps the asphalt was not cured properly, or a design defect left the lanes uneven.
-Perhaps the road was resurfaced improperly, or dangerous loose gravel was left behind.
-No matter what the case, our attorneys will determine what went wrong and find out who was responsible.
-We can take action against truck companies, road construction companies and other parties to get results for you.
+Other road hazards are related to road construction, poor design or overuse, with many more vehicles on the road than in the past.
+Heavy traffic on I-75 and I-71 is a constant, and where they merge, traffic can be even worse.
+When the road was built, perhaps the asphalt was not cured properly or a design defect left the lanes uneven.
+Perhaps the road was resurfaced improperly or dangerous loose gravel was left behind.
+No matter what the case was, our attorneys will determine what went wrong and find out who was responsible.
+They can take action against truck companies, road construction companies and other parties to get results for you.

 Information For Ohio Motorcyclists: Your Risks, Your Rights